hknutzen/Netspoc/technical.markdown

-Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is delimited by the areas border definitions (`border`, `inclusive_border`).
+Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is delimited by the areas border definitions.
 The borders of an area refer to the interfaces of managed routers.
 While a `border` definition includes the zone but excludes the router from the area, an `inclusive_border` definition includes the router also.
 Areas are used to define router attributes and nat information for all included managed routers and networks.

     area:a1 = {
       border = interface:r1.n1;